Want to support our work? Donate

 Earlier in his career, Eduardo advised charities, grassroots groups, and global businesses on their political advocacy and communication strategies.
 He worked in Public Affairs firms in both Brussels and London, specialising in the human rights and sustainability sectors.

-As a first-generation migrant and LGBTQ+ Londoner that arrived from Portugal under free movement, Eduardo is passionate about challenging negative narratives of migration and promoting the richness and diversity migrants add to British society.
+As a first-generation migrant and LGBTQ+ Londoner that arrived from Portugal under free movement, Eduardo is passionate about challenging negative narratives of migration.
 He holds a Masters Degree in European Affairs from the Paris Institute of Political Studies (SciencesPo Paris) and an Undergraduate Degree in International Relations from Queen Mary University of London.

 Nick Sigler